Lemonade Development

 All Platforms: - CMake 3.28 or higher - C++17 compatible compiler - Git (for fetching dependencies) - Internet connection (first build downloads dependencies)

-Windows: - Visual Studio 2019 or later - WiX 5.x (only required for building the installer)
+Windows: - Visual Studio 2022 or later (2022 and 2026 are supported via CMake presets) - WiX 5.x (only required for building the installer)

 Linux: - Ninja build system (optional, recommended)